Review of MedSailors Croatia Discovery: A Week Sailing from Split

 For example, our boat was comprised of people wanting the best of both worlds, lots of sun, and water activities, but also a bit of going out for food and drinks.
 And they matched us perfectly!

-On the other hand, another boat or two in our flotilla (a fleet of boats), had groups of people who loved partying and drinking.
-So it was perfect for them as well.
-And they seemed to have a great time.
+On the other hand, another boat or two in our flotilla (a fleet of boats) had groups of people who loved partying and drinking.
+So it was perfect for them as well, and they seemed to have a great time.

 So, while you can definitely party a lot on your sailing trip in Croatia, you can also simply relax while sunbathing and swimming to your heart’s content.